 Drag Queen Story Hour returns to FIAF to create a virtual space where kids—and adults—can present themselves in their own fabulous ways and how they wish.

-In this live 45-minute program, Harmonica Sunbeam of Drag Queen Story Hour NYC will read a selection of French and American favorites in English: The Very Hungry Caterpillar by Eric Carle, Edmund the Thing by Astrid Desbordes, and Feather by Remi Courgeon.
+Dress up in your best outfits and favorite costumes for this live 45-minute program during which Harmonica Sunbeam of Drag Queen Story Hour NYC will read a selection of French and American favorites in English: The Very Hungry Caterpillar by Eric Carle, Edmund the Thing by Astrid Desbordes, and Feather by Remi Courgeon.

 After the story time, kids, with the help of their adults, will be able to ask Harmonica Sunbeam their burning questions.

 FIAF is offering the French version of The Very Hungry Caterpillar, titled La chenille qui fait des trous, for sale at our Manhattan location (22 E 60th St).
 FIAF is open Monday-Friday from 10am-4pm.
 Purchases can also be made by calling 646.388.6612 with pick-up available in our lobby.

 You can also purchase a copy online through our book distributor’s website here.